-So when deciding if your vegetables or fruits are organic, bear in mind that physical characteristics are important as these can almost instantly tell which crop is organic and which is not.
+So when deciding if your vegetables fall in the conversation of organic vs inorganic food, bear in mind that physical characteristics are important as these can almost instantly tell which crop is organic and which is not.

 They also have to withstand insect pests and different environmental impacts.

 An example is some sweet peppers that we planted last year.
 They were big in size, good-looking and well-hydrated, but this was all due to the organic love that they received.

 If you are a farmer, an excellent way to clear the doubts of critics is to get certified as an organic farmer or invite them down to inspect your farm.

 Point to Note: Organic crops can still have the perfect look, shape, and size because of the rich nutrients from the compost and other natural farming techniques employed during the growing phase.

 In that case, you can use Pesticide Test Strips to swab over your fruits and vegetables.
 The kit is designed to help detect pesticide residues.
 Follow the instruction manual on how to use it.

 2. Organic Crops May Have Worms and Bugs on Them